digvijaynetke/ejpt_notes_written/Social_Engineering/Pretexting.md

 + Emergency Situation: An attacker fabricates an emergency situation, such as a security breach, data leak, or system outage, and contacts employees, requesting immediate assistance or information.
 The attacker exploits the target's sense of urgency and concern to extract sensitive information or gain access to systems under the pretext of resolving the emergency.

 ## Importance and Impact
--Pretexting can be highly effective in bypassing technical controls and exploiting human vulnerabilities within organizations.
+- Pretexting can be highly effective in bypassing technical controls and exploiting human vulnerabilities within organizations.
 It relies on psychological manipulation and social engineering tactics to deceive targets and achieve malicious objectives.
--Pretexting attacks can lead to data breaches, financial losses, reputational damage, and regulatory penalties for organizations.
+- Pretexting attacks can lead to data breaches, financial losses, reputational damage, and regulatory penalties for organizations.
 Therefore, it is essential for organizations to raise awareness about pretexting techniques, implement robust security policies and procedures, and provide training to employees to recognize and mitigate social engineering attacks.

 ## Pretexting Templates/Samples
 **Corporate IT Department Upgrade**: